 Admission to Art Programs

-During the Fall of the first year in the School of Art, students receive formative assessment of their work through the Foundations Portfolio Critique helping prepare them for the remaining three and half year curriculum leading to the Bachelor of Arts in Studio Arts, the Bachelor of Arts in Art Education, the Bachelor of Fine Arts in Studio Arts and the Bachelor of Fine Arts in Graphic Design.
+During the first year in the School of Art, students receive formative assessment of their work through the Foundations Advisory Portfolio meetings, helping prepare them for the remaining three year curriculum leading to the Bachelor of Arts in Studio Arts, the Bachelor of Arts in Art Education, the Bachelor of Fine Arts in Studio Arts and the Bachelor of Fine Arts in Graphic Design.
 Total enrollment in the program shall be limited by the teaching resources and space capacities of the School of Art.
 Spaces available each year will be awarded to those applicants with the greatest creative promise and highest scholastic achievement.
 While the School of Art does not accept Advanced Placement Studio Art credits to fulfill the foundations level courses the School does allow substitution of those credits for some 200 level studio courses.

 Students transferring from other academic departments within the university may be required to take ARTZ 105RA, ARTZ 109RA & ARTZ 110RA regardless of prior coursework.
 Portfolio critique for transfer students will take place as needed depending on transfer credits and the program of study.
 Contact the School of Art for details and deadlines.

 BFA Admission to Studio Arts and Graphic Design